 HESA data also showed that unemployment rates amongst male uni leavers (2014/15) is 7% compared with 4% of female graduates from that year.
 Despite this, our survey found that only 45% of female grads are confident about finding full-time work after graduation, compared with 60% of males.

 Confidence with money matters

 This insecurity about future earnings could potentially be tied to an early lack of confidence with money and money management more generally.

-Our National Student Money Survey also showed that females stress more about having enough money to live off when at uni (82% compared with 75% of males surveyed) and only 33% of the females we asked said they fully understood their student loan payment conditions, whilst 45% of males said they felt confident understanding theirs.
+Our National Student Money Survey also showed that females stress more about having enough money to live off when at uni (82% compared with 75% of males surveyed).
+Only 33% of the females we asked said they fully understood their student loan repayment conditions, whilst 45% of males said they felt confident understanding theirs.

-As well as the concerning mental gender pay gap evident in our survey results, these figures also say a lot about how students feel about their futures in relation to the cost value of their degrees.
+As well as the psychological gender pay gap evident in our survey results, these figures also say a lot about how students feel about their futures in relation to the cost value of their degrees.

 With both male and female students undervaluing themselves in their salary expectations, this is an indication that few students expect their education will secure them a place in top level graduate employment.